amirahnasihah/frontend-development/02-frontend-with-react/03-components/states-and-lifecycle.md

 ## Time not updated every second on the screen?

-// But then, why is this time not getting updated on my screen?
-Inside the console it gets updated every one second
+But then, why is this time not getting updated on my screen?
+Inside the console it gets updated every one second.

-// and that's where we have to use the State
+And that's where we have to use the State.

-// So a state will be a local state of a component.
+A state will be a local state of a component.
 So, whenever a state is changed, a component will re-render and it will render the updated JSX.

-// so what we can do is, need to import a state.
+So, what we can do is, need to import a state.

-// what to do is in Clock.js Component
+What to do is in Clock.js Component

-// have an `import React from 'react';` at the top
+Have an `import React from 'react';` at the top

-// and in order to use a State, there is a hook called useState. => {useState}
+And in order to use a State, there is a hook called useState. => {useState}
 // `import React, { useState } from "react";`
 // alright, now going to create a constant.